DataDog/hiring-engineers/answers.md

 Man I love when things just work out:
 <details>
-  <summary>Postgres Status in terminal after running `sudo datadog-agent status`</summary>
+  <summary>Image of postgres Status in terminal after running `sudo datadog-agent status`</summary>
   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/postgres+status.png></img>
 </details>
 <details>
-  <summary>Postgres in UI</summary>
+  <summary>Image of postgres in UI</summary>
   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/postgres+install.png></img>
   <img src=https://s3.amazonaws.com/juliewongbandue-ddhiring/postgres+hostmap.png></img>
 </details>

-+ Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.
+**Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.**
 As per the [Datadog docs](https://docs.datadoghq.com/agent/agent_checks/), I `cd`d into `/etc/datadog-agent/conf.d` and created a `my_metric.yaml` file, and a `my_metric.py` file in the `etc/datadog-agent/checks.d`.
 To start, I simply used the example in the docs.
 Then, after some googling what the syntax should be for Javascript's "math.random()" in Python, I declared a global variable (`random`) and called the python method `randomint(0,1000)`.

 In `my_metric.yaml`: